-"Whenever there is in effect a Federal Motor Vehicle Security Standard relating to a motor vehicle's starting system, the locking systems for the engine, passenger, and trunk compartments, and component part identification established under this title, no State or political subdivision of a State shall have any authority to establish or to continue in effect, with respect to any motor vehicle or motor vehicle part, any security standard relating to those same systems which is not identical to such federal standard.
+"Whenever there is in effect a Federal Motor Vehicle Security Standard relating to a motor vehicle's starting system, the locking system, the locking system for the engine, passenger, and trunk compartments, and component part identification established under this title, no State or political subdivision of a State shall have any authority to establish or to continue in effect, with respect to any motor vehicle or motor vehicle part, any security standard relating to those same systems which is not identical to such federal standard.
 Provided, however, that a state may adopt identical Federal Motor Vehicle Security Standards promulgated by the Secretary, and enforce those standards to the extent allowed under state law, so long as, such enforcement does not frustrate the objectives and purposes of this Act."

-The added language would make plain that states can develop enforcement programs and systems which are not necessarily identical to the Federal enforcement programs, as long as, those programs and systems complement the Federal scheme of accomplishing the purposes and objectives of the Act, and the proposed
+The added language would make plain that states can develop enforcement programs and systems which are not necessarily identical to the Federal enforcement programs, as long as, those programs and systems complement the Federal scheme of accomplishing the purposes and objectives of the Act, and the proposed legislation; $\frac{28'}{}$ provided, however, that such state enforcement schemes do not frustrate the Federal scheme nor create an undue burden on interstate commerce.